-El Niño during the late wet season and early dry season typically means suppression of rainfall in Trinidad and Tobago, leading to rainfall deficits during these periods.
-At the same time, daytime temperatures tend to be warmer than average, especially during the early dry season.
+El Niño during the late wet season and early dry season months typically mean suppression of rainfall in Trinidad and Tobago, leading to rainfall deficits during these periods, even though November rainfall during past El Niño events often exceeded the average.
+At the same time, daytime temperatures tend to be warmer than average, especially during the early dry season months.
 Generally, potential effects of El Niño on Trinidad and Tobago include: reduced rainfall, warmer temperatures, shift in temperature extremes, reduced tropical cyclone activity in waters east of Trinidad and Tobago, and increased incidences of bush fires.

-Guide: El Niño is declared when average SSTs in a region of the central and eastern equatorial Pacific known as the Niño 3.4 region become at least 0.5°C warmer than average in the preceding month and the warming is expected to persist for five consecutive overlapping three month periods.
+Guide: El Niño is declared, when average SSTs in a region of the central and eastern equatorial Pacific known as the Niño 3.4 region become at least 0.5°C warmer than average in the preceding month and the warming is expected to persist for five consecutive overlapping three month periods.
 This must be in concurrence with the atmosphere in the Niño 3.4 region responding by weakening the trade-winds, while reducing rainfall and thunderstorm activity over the western equatorial Pacific Ocean and increasing it over the eastern half of the tropical Pacific Ocean.
 The TTMS El Niño/La Niña Watch is activated when the ENSO Outlook indicates a probability of approximately 50% chance or greater for development of El Niño or La Niña.
+Form Ref: F 750-04-10